Balkaneros91/Cubaneros-PP4/README.md

 All the links in the navigation bar and in the footer has been tested and works.
 The logo link always brings us back to the main page.
 Menu located on the 'home' page has different tabs for all the categories and when clicked, the menu items related to that category will be displayed to the user.
 Menu located on the 'menu' page has the categories listed in the top of the menu and when clicked the link will take you to the chosen category just further down the page.

 The navigation between the pages/apps is very simple and pretty straightforward.
-And the deployed website has been tested in Chrome, Safari, Internet Explorer (Opera) and Firefox.
+And the deployed website has been tested in Chrome, Safari, Opera and Firefox.
 Media queries looks good and been tested throughout different screen sizes.

 ### Responsiveness